Bamboo IdentificationHome

 near summit of Shivapuri mountain

-Nepal has been the source of two hardy species so far, Thamnocalamus crassinodus and Borinda emeryi, and several less hardy, although still suitable for milder regions, such as Himalayacalamus asper and H. porcatus.
-These were introduced by Merlyn Edwards in the 1970s and 1980s.
+Nevertheless, on the bright side, introductions of bamboos from the 1970s onwards are fascinating and show great promise for horticulture, after any hitch-hiking passengers are eliminated.
+Nepal has been the source of three hardy species so far, Thamnocalamus crassinodus, T. nepalensis and the less interesting deciduous Borinda emeryi, as well as several that are less hardy, although still suitable for milder regions, such as Himalayacalamus planatus and H. porcatus.
+These were introduced by Merlyn Edwards in the 1970s and 1980s, and studied in the field collaboratively before the CBD.

 Eastern China was meanwhile visited by Peter Addington and others, who brought back many new introductions.
-Those of Peter Addington, which included several new Phyllostachys species and cultivars, as well as the famous walking stick bamboo, Chimonobambusa tumidissinoda, were planted in his famous Stream Cottage garden in W Sussex, an area that probably has the best climate for many bamboos in the UK as demonstrated by Peter Addington in Pulborough and Tony Pike in Leigh.
+Those of Peter Addington, which included several new Phyllostachys species and cultivars, as well as the famous walking stick bamboo, Chimonobambusa tumidissinoda, were planted in his famous Stream Cottage garden in W Sussex, an area that probably has the best climate for bamboos in the UK.
 The combination of high summer temperatures with reasonable rainfall and good soils, often with ground water as well, is appreciated by many bamboos, especially species of Phyllostachys, which struggle elsewhere in the UK.
-Kew Gardens has unfavourable growing conditions with light soils, low rainfall, and pollution, as well as high numbers of grey squirrels, which consume the vast majority of new bamboo shoots nearly every year.
-Therefore bamboos that can thrive and attain substantial statures in W Sussex are only about half the size and look rather miserable at Kew, and the performance of new introductions at Kew should not be taken as indicative of their real potential.

-Exploration of W China and Tibet has been the key to discovery of a very substantial stock of interesting, hardy bamboos.
-The western Provinces of Sichuan and Yunnan, along with the Tibet Autonomous Region, hold not only a wealth of hardy Fargesia species, but also a very large genus, not discovered until 1994, Borinda, which has already yielded several large, dramatic clump-forming bamboos.
-Noticed in Bhutan in the 1980s, and first introduced from W Yunnan in the 1990s through the Kunming Institute of Botany and South-West Forestry College, these vigourous, elegant, large but non-spreading bamboos have great potential for temperate horticulture.
-Many more have also been introduced privately from Tibet by Keith Rushforth in recent years.
+Moving west from the Himalayas and east from Central China, botanical exploration of Bhutan, Tibet and W China has been the key to discovery of a very substantial range of interesting hardy bamboos.
+The western Chinese Provinces of Sichuan and Yunnan, along with the Tibet Autonomous Region, hold not only a wealth of hardy Fargesia species, but also a very large genus, not discovered until 1994, Borinda, which has already yielded several large and dramatic clump-forming bamboo species.
+Noticed in Bhutan in the 1980s, and first introduced from W Yunnan in the early to mid 1990s through collaboration with botanists from the Kunming Institute of Botany and South-West Forestry University, these vigorous, elegant, large but non-spreading bamboos have great potential for temperate horticulture.
+Many, many more have also been introduced privately from Tibet and other countries by Keith Rushforth in recent years.
 Borinda papyrifera from Yunnan attains 8m in height in temperate climates.
 Borinda grossa from Bhutan & Tibet can attain even greater size, possibly to 14m, and in a compact clump without the need for rhizome barriers.
+Borinda macclureana may be a little more modest in size but makes up for this by being considerably hardier.

 For warmer, subtropical or tropical gardens of the USA and Australia, the islands of Indonesia have provided many new bamboos, particularly Gigantochloa species, often with coloured culms, while from Thailand & Malaysia the elegant monastery bamboo, Thyrsostachys siamensis, and the yellow-culmed cultivar of Schizostachyum brachycladum are very worthwhile additions.

-Interest has also grown in C & S American species, and several have been introduced to the US, including the weeping Otatea acuminata from Mexico, which could have great potential in drier S Europe, but no S American bamboos so far have proven as hardy as Chusquea culeou from Argentina and Chile.
+Interest has also grown in C & S American species, and several have been introduced to the US, including the weeping Otatea acuminata from Mexico, which could have great potential in drier S Europe, and the beautiful Chusquea coronalis, but no S American bamboos so far have proven quite as hardy as Chusquea culeou from Argentina and Chile, except the slightly larger and more spreading, but allegedly closely related Chusquea gigantea.